openhive-network/haf_api_node/README.md

 otherwise it will take many hours or even days depending on your hardware).
 You can monitor this process using: `docker compose logs -f haf`

+If syncing or replaying for the first time, HAF will delay creating indexes on its tables until the blockchain data has mostly been added to the database.
+This mean there will be a noticeable delay near the end of the catchup period while these indexes get created.
+Even on a fast machine this post-sync/replay process currently takes over 2 hours to create the indexes and another two hours to cluster the account_operations table.

+If you enabled the "admin" profile, you can use pghero's "Live Queries" view to monitor this process (e.g https://your_server/admin/pghero/live_queries).
+If not, you can still observe the cpu and disk io usage by postgresql during this process if you run a tool like htop.

 # After startup: Monitoring services and troubleshooting failures on your API node

 Haproxy can be used to monitor the state of the various services on your HAF server: